starlane-io/starlane/rust/cosmic/cosmic-nom/README.md

 parser combinator easier to use.

 ## THE COSMIC INITIATIVE
-`cosmic-nom` is part of a group of packages that compose [`The Cosmic Initiative`](http://thecosmicinitiative.io) although you can use it for any project you want.
+`cosmic-nom` is part of [`The Cosmic Initiative`](http://thecosmicinitiative.io) a WebAssembly orchestration framework--although you can use it for any project you want.

 ## A DERIVATIVE OF DERIVATIVE WORKS
 `cosmic-nom` synthesizes the utilities of two other derivatives of nom: